-- First-party cookies are supported by all browsers and can be blocked or deleted by the user.
+- Browser support/blocking: First-party cookies are supported by all browsers and can be blocked or deleted by the user.
 Third-party cookies are supported by all browsers, but many are blocking the creation of third-party cookies by default.
 Users are also taking matters into their own hands and deleting third-party cookies on their own.